HomepageExploring JavaScript (ES2025 Edition)

 29.1.4 Kinds of module specifiers

-The current landscape of JavaScript modules is quite diverse: ES6 brought built-in modules, but the source code formats that came before them, are still around, too.
+JavaScript has a rich history of source code units: ES6 brought built-in modules, but older formats are still around, too.
 Understanding the latter helps understand the former, so let’s investigate.
 The next sections describe the following ways of delivering JavaScript source code:

-Table 29.1 gives an overview of these code formats.
-Note that for CommonJS modules and ECMAScript modules, two filename extensions are commonly used.
-Which one is appropriate depends on how we want to use a file.
+Table 29.1 gives an overview of these source code units.
+Note that we can choose between two filename extensions for CommonJS modules and ECMAScript modules.
+Which choice to make depends on how we want to use a file.
 Details are given later in this chapter.

 Table 29.1: Ways of delivering JavaScript source code.